cookiesncream716/helloWorld2/README.md

 ### STAGE 3 - Display "Hello World" after the button is clicked

-1. Because the greeting is not supposed to appear until after the button is clicked, it needs to be made invisible.
+1. Since the greeting is supposed to appear until after the button is clicked, it needs to be made invisible.
 Give the visible property of greeting a value of false.

 ```
 greeting.visible = false